-ARSA appreciates that the TSA would have a difficult time applying these regulations to entities located in Canada since the bilateral agreement does not contemplate access to those repair stations by U.S. officials.
+The association appreciates that the TSA would have a difficult time applying these regulations to entities located in Canada since the bilateral agreement does not contemplate access to those repair stations by U.S. officials.
 However, we believe it is essential that this disparity be discussed in any changes to that bilateral and in this rulemaking.

-Additionally, the association supports the comments submitted by the Aviation Industries Association, the Boeing Company and the European Commission as well as its members that point out more issues relative to international trade.
+Additionally, the association supports the comments submitted by the Aviation Industries Association, the Boeing Company and the European Commission that point out more issues relative to international trade.